 It’s also worth adding, from 1 August 2021 the minimum income floor (MIF) restarted for self-employed people after being paused over the pandemic.
 From this date the MIF rules vary depending on when you started your Universal Credit claim.
 See the help page above for further details.

 If in any doubt contact your work coach via your online journal.

 Jobseeker's Allowance: If you need to self-isolate you should contact your work coach to let them know and this shouldn't count towards a period of sickness that could lead to you losing entitlement to your benefit.

 Sickness benefits: You will continue to receive your payments until your next reassessment takes place.
 This includes Universal Credit, Employment and Support Allowance (ESA), Personal Independence Payment (PIP), Disability Living Allowance (DLA), Attendance Allowance and the Industrial Injuries Disablement Benefit.

 Carer's Allowance: If you are eligible for Carer's Allowance and you live in Scotland you will receive an extra benefit called the Carer's Allowance Supplement.
-The additional payment of £231.40 is paid twice a year.
+The additional payment is paid twice a year.

 Neither claiming benefits nor working as an employee